preethamMulukuri/Jenkins_Test/README.md

 # Jenkins_Test
-Devops Assignment Repo
+Devops Assignment Repo,
-Testing by adding this code
+Testing by adding this code.